Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool vs alternatives: 'If you need a different format, run convert_format first, then download the conversion task.'
-This clearly defines the proper workflow and distinguishes it from convert_format, which must be used first for format changes.
+The description provides explicit guidance on when to use this tool ('Download a completed 3D model') versus when to use an alternative ('If you need a different format, run convert_format first, then download the conversion task').
+It clearly names the alternative tool and specifies the sequence of operations.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.